Kyle Tucker Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 22nd in MLB.
+- The Pirates pitching staff is 19th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Pirates have the 21st-ranked team ERA across all league pitching staffs (4.91).
+- The Pirates have a 4.73 team ERA that ranks 17th among all league pitching staffs.

-- Keller (1-0) gets the start for the Pirates, his third of the season.
+- Hill (0-1) pitches for the Pirates to make his third start this season.

-- His most recent appearance came on Wednesday against the Boston Red Sox, when the right-hander threw seven innings, surrendering one earned run while giving up four hits.
+- In his most recent appearance on Friday, the lefty tossed four innings against the Chicago White Sox, allowing seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.